itssamuelrowe/binarystars/content/variables-values-and-data-types/understanding-variables.md

-In this lecture, you will learn to declare variables.
+In this section, you will learn to declare variables.

 A variable is a place holder.